Diagnosis and Treatment of Interstitial Cystitis/Bladder Pain Syndrome

 Treatment strategies should proceed using more conservative therapies first with less conservative therapies employed if symptom control is inadequate for acceptable quality of life; because of their irreversibility, surgical treatments (other than fulguration of Hunner's lesions) are generally appropriate only after other treatment alternatives have been exhausted or at any time in the rare instance when an end-stage small, fibrotic bladder has been confirmed and the patient's quality of life suggests a positive risk-benefit ratio for major surgery.
 Clinical Principle

 Discussion.
-The available treatments for IC/BPS vary considerably in: invasiveness; the probability, duration, severity and reversibility of adverse events; and reversibility of the treatment itself.
+The available treatments for IC/BPS vary considerably in: invasiveness; the probability, duration, severity and reversibility of AEs; and reversibility of the treatment itself.
 Treatment strategies should proceed from conservative therapies to less conservative therapies.
 Please see the Treatment section for detailed discussion of this principle.